The Tokyo 2020 medal race starts here . . .

 Britain qualified for all ten events at the first opportunity, but some other countries (AUS, ESP, USA, JPN and FRA all still need to qualify) will be battling to clinch their place over the coming months.

-The Finn, Nacra 17, 49er and 49erFX have world championships in Australia and New Zealand with places for Tokyo 2020 on offer, and then after a Christmas break hit the 2020 World Cup circuit with the USA round in Miami from 19 January.
+The Finn, Nacra 17, 49er and 49erFX have world championships in Australia and New Zealand with places for Tokyo 2020 on offer, and then after a Christmas break they hit the 2020 World Cup circuit with the USA round in Miami from 19 January.

-In 2020 the world championship events crank back into action with the Nacra 17, 49er and 49erFX contesting the ir 2020 titles in Geelong, Australia in early February, while the Laser and Radial worlds visit Melbourne, and the RS:X worlds drop-in on Sorento to complete the down under events at the end of February.
+In 2020 the world championship events crank back into action with the Nacra 17, 49er and 49erFX contesting the ir 2020 titles in Geelong, Australia in early February.

+While the Laser and Radial worlds will visit Melbourne, and the RS:X worlds drop-in on Sorento to complete the down under Olympic class events at the end of February.

-Finishing the Aussie summer season will be the SailGP travelling circus, complete with the new Ben Ainslie helmed British SailGP team making their debut in Sydney on 28-29 February.
+Finishing the Aussie summer season will be the SailGP travelling circus, complete with the new Ben Ainslie helmed British SailGP team, making their debut in Sydney on 28-29 February.

-While that is going on the Olympic classes will rebase themselves back in Northern climes with the 470 Worlds in Arenal, Spain starting 13 March.
+While that is going on the Olympic classes will rebase themselves back in Northern climes with the 470 Worlds taking place in Arenal, Spain starting 13 March.

 A popular season opener, the Olympic Classes Princess Sofia Regatta at Palma, Mallorca at the end of March will enagage the rest.

-Following that it’s round 3 of the World Cup, the only European event, in Genoa, Italy from 13 April, just before the America’s Cup teams gather in Cagliari, Sardinia for the first ever AC75 class racing – the first event of the America’s Cup World Series.
+Following that it’s onto round 3 of the World Cup, the only European event, in Genoa, Italy from 13 April.

+Most general media interest will be focussed on the America’s Cup teams who will gather in Cagliari, Sardinia, for the first ever AC75 class racing – the first event of the America’s Cup World Series.

 After that the Finn will hold another Gold Cup (worlds), this one in Palma, Mallorca in early May, and then action will switch to Enoshima, Japan, for the Hempel World Cup Series Final in mid June.